 Given the complexity of inbound marketing, as well as its emphasis on fueling growth through buyer loyalty and advocacy, companies that have long sales cycles or long customer tenure may benefit most.

-Well-executed inbound strategies often produce better ROI and close rates than outbound efforts.
-This is because inbound marketing strategies focus on a specific target audience and effectively encourage the potential customer to engage with high-value content.
+A well-executed inbound strategy often produces a better return on investment (ROI) and close rates than an outbound marketing effort.
+This is because inbound marketing strategies focus on a specific target audience and effectively encourage the prospective customer to engage with high-value, quality content.
 As they do this, companies can demonstrate the brand’s integrity directly to individuals who have strong alignment with the business’s value proposition.

 Examples of effective marketing using the inbound methodology are numerous.
 Here are just a couple of our favorites.